-What genes or variants should be selected for curation?
+What genes and/or variants should be selected for curation?
+Is it required to curate both genes and variants?

-Selection of genes or variants is at the discretion of the Principal Investigator (PI) and panel members.
+Selection of genes and/or variants is at the discretion of the Principal Investigator (PI) and panel members.
+Applicants may propose curation of only genes, only variants, or both.
 There is no minimum or maximum number of genes and/or variants required for a successful application.
 Applicants should justify their proposed scope of work in terms of the clinical importance of the disease area as a whole and the impact that their work is expected to have on clinical diagnosis and management of patients.
 Additionally, the proposed scope of clinical domain(s)/disorder(s) and the number of genes and/or variants to be curated should be feasible within a three-year project period.
 The panel should identify those genes/variants that are most likely to impact clinical practice and for which evidence is available.
 The justification for selecting the genes/variants to curate should be based on this principle rather than a sample of convenience.